a2stuff/a2d/res/notes/testplan.md

 * Configure a system without a realtime clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 12 hour.
 Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
 Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is selectable.
 Select the AM/PM field.
 Use the up and down arrow keys and the arrow buttons, and verify that the field toggles.
 Select the hours field.
 Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 1 through 12.
 * Configure a system without a realtime clock.
 Launch DeskTop.
 Run the Date and Time DA, and change the setting to 24 hour.
 Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
 Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is not selectable.
 Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 0 through 23.
 * Configure a system without a realtime clock.
 Launch DeskTop.
 Run the Date and Time DA.
 Change the month and year, and verify that the day range is clamped to 28, 29, 30 or 31 as appropriate, including for leap years.
+* Configure a system without a realtime clock.
+Launch DeskTop.
+Run the Date and Time DA.
+Click on the up/down arrows.
+Verify that they invert correctly when the button is down.

 * Open a folder containing directory.
 Open a folder by double-clicking.
 Apple > Sort Directory.
 Verify that files are sorted by type/name.